AdS$_{3}$ spacetime wormhole fluctuations and their impact on false vacuum decay: Conclusions and discussions

 The three dimensional high genus spacetime includes handlebodies and non-handlebodies.
 Some researchers argue that the effects of the handlebodies are predominant.
 Thus, for simplicity, we focus on the contributions of the handlebodies.
 All three dimensional handlebodies can be obtained by filling the interior of a closed high genus Riemann surface.
 Therefore, summing over different handlebodies is equivalent to summing over various closed Riemann surfaces.
 There are different methods to classify the closed Riemann surfaces.
 Both Schottky space and the Siegel upper half space can be used to parameterize different closed Riemann surfaces.
 The summation over different closed Riemann surfaces translates into an integration in these two spaces.

-The regularized action of the high genus AdS$_{3}$ spacetime in Schottky space is helpful for us to derive the tunneling action of the high genus spacetime.
+The regularized action of the high genus AdS$_{3}$ spacetime in Schottky space is helpful in deriving the tunneling action of the high genus spacetime.
 Thus, at first, we formulate the tunneling action in Schottky space.
 However, it is easier to define the integral domain in the Siegel upper half space.
-Therefore, we transform the tunneling action from the Schottky space into the Siegel upper half space.
-This transformation can be simplified by the dilute wormhole gas approximation.
+Therefore, we transform the tunneling action from Schottky space into the Siegel upper half space.
+This transformation can be simplified using the dilute wormhole gas approximation.

 In the Siegel upper half space, various handlebodies are characterized by different period matrices.
 The off-diagonal elements are interpreted as the interactions between different wormholes or between the parent universe and the wormholes.
 Under the dilute wormhole gas approximation, the interactions between different wormholes are small.
 However, this does not imply that the interactions between the parent universe and the wormholes are also necessarily small.
 To simplify the tunneling action, we assume that the interactions among different wormholes are significantly smaller compared to the interactions between the parent universe and the wormholes.